Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Nikola Jokic included, hit the court versus the Miami Heat at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, take the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-Let's look at Jokic's prop bets, and some stats and trends to help you find good wagers.
+With prop bets available for Jokic, let's break down some stats and trends to help you find good wagers.

 Nikola Jokic Prop Bets vs. the Heat